Re-enter admin mode

 Palm Beach County Hurricane Guide

 This is a PDF version of the Hurricane Guide that is produced by the County.
 It contains an extensive amount of information, including detailed preparation, post-hurricane expectations, phone numbers, and a lot more.
 It has an excellent page explaining the different types of hurricane shutters.
 Some of the best pages are towards the end, so be sure to look over the entire booklet.
-You may have picked up one of these brochures around the area but, if not, this is worth reviewing.
+You may notice that the date is 2024, however, they continue to use this Guide in 2026.
+You may have picked up one of these brochures around the area, but if not, this is worth reviewing.

 Florida Disaster Division of Emergency Mgmt.

-Provides updates on what the State is doing to prepare, as well as post-storm information.
-In addition, this site provides ongoing information on the Covid-19 status in Florida.
+Their home page provides updates on what the State is doing to prepare, as well as post-storm information.
+Check out the tabs across the top of the page for other information.

 www.floridadisaster.org